-&lt;sup>20 These cohort differences might be due to our sample construction.
-Since the oldest cohorts are dropped in Table 4, the fathers are systematically selected based on family formation early in their lives.
-Comparing the fathers in Table 4 with the overall average of the 1936-1942 cohorts, we find that their educational attainment and average earnings over the period YYYY-YYYY is somewhat lower, possibly due to their reduced opportunity of taking part in the educational expansion that took place in Norway in the sixties and the seventies.
+20 These cohort differences might be due to our sample construction.
+Since the oldest cohorts are dropped in Table 4, the fathers were systematically selected based on family formation early in their lives.
+Comparing the fathers in Table 4 with the overall average of the 1936-1942 cohorts in our data set, we found that their educational attainment and average earnings over the period 1976-1980 is slightly lower.
+As for earnings, one might have expected the opposite, since the selected sample has a relatively long and stable history in the labour market (see Section 3 for details).
+On the other hand, the lower averages of earnings and length of education for the selected sample possibly are due to their reduced opportunity of taking part in the educational expansion that took place in Norway in the sixties and the seventies.
 In any case, the relatively low elasticity for the lower part of the earnings distribution is consistent with Bratberg et al. (2005) as well as Bratsberg et al. (2007).